Ron Jones (composer): Family Guy

-Jones has created music for the first 12 seasons (1999–2014) of Family Guy.
+Jones created music for the first 12 seasons (1999–2014) of Family Guy.

 Jones, with various other music and lyric collaborators, has received four Emmy nominations for his work on this series: Outstanding Original Music and Lyrics in 2000 ("We Only Live to Kiss Your A*s" aka "This House is Freakin' Sweet", from "Peter, Peter, Caviar Eater") and 2011 ("Christmastime is Killing Us", from "Road to the North Pole"); Outstanding Music Composition for a Series in 2008 ("Lois Kills Stewie") and 2011 ("Road to the North Pole").
 His collaborative work on the series also earned a Grammy nomination for 2012's Best Song Written for a Visual Media ("Christmastime is Killing Us").

 For the two-part episodes of "Stewie Kills Lois and Lois Kills Stewie", Jones paid homage to his own music from a Star Trek: The Next Generation two-part episode, "The Best of Both Worlds" and used parodies of two cues.
 The piece which originally appeared when Locutus of Borg first appears is reused when Lois reappears in "Lois Kills Stewie".
 These parodied cues are available on Jones' website.